Unleash/unleash/docs/deploy/getting-started.md

 ## Start Unleash server

 Whichever option you choose to start Unleash, you must specify a database URI (it can be set in the environment variable DATABASE_URL).
+If your database server is not set up to support SSL you'll also need to set the environment variable `DATABASE_SSL` to `false`

 ---
-### v4.0

-If your database server is not set up to support SSL you'll also need to set the environment variable DATABASE_SSL to false

----
 Once the server has started, you will see the message:

 ```sh
 Unleash started on http://localhost:4242
 ```

+---

+**Unleash v4:** The first time Unleash starts it will create a default user which you can use to sign-in to you Unleash instance and add more users with:

+- username: `admin`
+- password: `unleash4all`

 ### Option one - use Docker